codycarter1763/NASA-Trick-BLDC-Simulation-CCSDS-Telemetry/README.md

 Combining the BLDC Trick simulation with CCSDS thankfully does not need a complete redesign of the code due to how modular NASA made Trick.
 Following very closely with NASA's cannonball tutorial, I added additional logic that automatically searches for the STM32 serial port, establishes a serial connection, and then for each variable recieved from the BLDC simulation server gets packaged into a space packet and sent to the STM32.

 ## STM32 Side
 Adapting the decoder logic from my previous CCSDS SPP implementation, it was fairly straightforward to listen to USB serial instead of UART.
+The embedded software includes all of the CCSDS SPP decoding logic, serial communication, and display logic needed for operation.

 For the STM32 Blackpill and related processors specifically, you are able to take advantage of the floating point microarchitecture for floating point operations.
 This was helpful in displaying certain output variables with more precision.